 Oh my God, there are so many museums to see in Chicago.
 And most of them you could spend a whole day exploring.
 I recommend not rushing; take your time when visiting my favorites.
 I can only get through one a day before I start seeing double.

-1. The Museum Campus (1200 S Lake Shore Drive) – There are three museums located at this campus.
+1. The Museum Campus (1200 S Lake Shore Drive) – There are three museums located on this campus.

 - Field Museum of Natural History – dinosaurs, mummies, and stuffed polar bears…oh my!